 Worm Castings—The Fertilizer You Need

 Worm castings are basically worm poop.
 Did you know worm castings are one of the richest natural fertilizers that we know of?
 They contain an impressive list of minerals and nutrients in quantities that outperform other organic materials and manures.
-Phosphate, nitrogen, and potash quantities are through the roof, and are all essential to plant growth.
+The phosphate, nitrogen, and potash levels are through the roof, and are all essential to plant growth.

 While livestock manures add volume to soil, they can burn plants if added in excess or before the composting process is complete.
 Manures are more of a slow-release fertilizer rather than being immediately bioavailable to plants like worm castings.

 In addition, manure has a high probably of being contaminated with herbicide, which can destroy soil life and result in crop failures.
-If you have a source for herbicide-free livestock manure, mixing it with worm castings can skyrocket its nutrient content and its bioavailability.
+Backyard compost bins are also becoming contaminated with herbicide in some instances, even when the gardener doesn’t use herbicides in their garden.

-There is no maximum limit to the quantity of worm castings you can apply (meaning you can’t accidentally apply too much).
+There is no maximum limit to the quantity of worm castings you can apply to the garden, meaning you can’t accidentally apply too much.
 Luckily, even a tablespoon of castings per plant would be enough to improve plant health and vigor, and increase the amount of beneficial soil organisms that are present.

 Worm castings help plants grow vigorously and protect them from disease by forming beneficial relationships with the roots of plants.
 They also help retain moisture in the soil.

 Worm castings can be easily purchased in bags, but it’s just as easy to make your own with a worm bin!

 Vermicomposting is a fancy word for worm composting.